devgoeth/tbot/README.md

 ```
 Where 'Label for Button' => 'controllerName/functionName', all function which execute whithout menu must be in 'noneMenuFunction' array

+All controllers for menu array must be in tbot/controllers

 ### Inline mode